Film and Plot Synopsis

 Vito becomes the Godfather

 Then we travel back in time to a young Vito Corleone, who now has three children.
 Don Fanucci tries to extort Vito and his partners.
 But Vito won’t lie down.
-Vito lies in wait and murders Don Fanucci in his threshold.
-This catapults Vito into local stardom, and becomes The Godfather.
+Vito lies in wait, and murders Don Fanucci in his threshold.
+This catapults Vito into local stardom, and he becomes The Godfather.

 The film concludes on one final shot of Michael in the present day, all alone in the darkness in his Tahoe boathouse.